Here are four ways our most successful clients have improved their hiring processes.

 Candidates who take an Optimize Hire Pre-Employment Test are automatically ranked by that score in your Applicant Tracking System.
 Here’s what this looks like for our iCIMS customers:

 Every time Optimize Hire has completed a validation study for a client, we’ve shown that a good pre-employment assessment saved that company a significant amount of money by successfully predicting which applicants will stay versus leave the job in the future.

-According to decades of science, when hiring is left only up to humans’ subjective brains, they don’t always make the most productive choices.
-When they use an unbiased pre-employment test to measure traits shown by psychological research to correlate with productivity, they consistently make better hiring choices than they would using their judgment alone.
+According to decades of science, when hiring is left only up to human subjectivity, we don’t always make the most productive choices.
+When we use an unbiased pre-employment test to measure traits shown by psychological research to correlate with productivity, we consistently make better hiring choices than we would using our judgment alone.

 Think of pre-employment testing like the SAT.

 Universities use SAT scores to determine which students are most likely to excel at the university level.
-Like the SAT, pre-employment tests are effective as a first line of defense and best used in combination with resume-reviewing and interviewing.
+Like the SAT, pre-employment tests are effective as a helpful initial insight into a candidate, and best used in combination with resume-reviewing and interviewing.
 You can read more about what to look for in a pre-employment test here.

 3. Use structured Interviews

-Structured interviews are the fairest way to get a sense of an applicant’s fitness for a certain job.
-Using one is really straightforward.
-Simply ask every interviewee the same interview questions, and use a consistent rating scale when deciding whether or not they’re qualified.
+Structured interviews are the fairest way to get a sense of an applicant’s fitness for a certain job and using one is very straightforward.
+Simply ask every interviewee the same interview questions, and use a consistent rating scale when deciding whether or not they meet your qualifications.